accessibilitywars/zaw2/content/builds/alac-cond-specter.md

 4. W2 Bandit Trio - Place thousand needles along saboteur routes.
 5. W2 Matthias - Bring {{ skill(id="13132") }} to break allies free.
 Use your shroud CCs if it is not available.
 6. W3 Escort - The large amounts of HP, cleaves and evades make this a good build to fight on towers.
 You can use {{ skill(id="16435") }} to 2/3-man the towers as well.
 You also have plenty of immobilise options for backwarg.
 7. W4 Cairn - This build is effective on this fight.
-Stay in shroud and stack alacrity {{ skill(id="13006") }} (Shroud 1) when he is bouncing around/out of reach.
+Stay in shroud and stack alacrity when he is bouncing around/out of reach.
 8. W4 Mursaat Overseer - Its probably good to bring a thief so you can open the door to the next fight.
 9. W4 Samarog - Bring {{ skill(id="13132") }} to break allies free but this is only available on alternate break bars.
 Use {{ skill(id="56898") }} or your shroud CCs if it is not available.
-10. W4 Deimos - {{ skill(id="56898") }} can be used when prides are nearby. {{ skill(id="13006") }} can drop you in the oil so you need a bit of clearance.
+10. W4 Deimos - {{ skill(id="56898") }} can be used when prides are nearby. {{ skill(id="13006") }} can drop you in the oil so have bit of clearance.
 11. W5 Soulless Horror - You may use your wells/shadowsteps to get through walls.
 Bring {{ skill(id="13132") }} as failing the breakbar is of dire consequence.
 12. W5 Dhuum - Shadowstep is good for this fight, especially CM!
 Using {{ skill(id="63155") }} at 10% skips the ball collection phase.
 13. W6 Twin Largos - Right lane (Kenut) is favourable for condition damage.
 If timed well, you can use {{ skill(id="13006") }} (Dagger 3) to dodge the wave.
 If you need a wider window, evading drops {{ skill(id="14136") }} too, which is still pretty nifty.